- 2003 - Thomas McKenna, kit #6419, is the first person with Colla DNA to be tested by FTDNA: 25-marker STR test

 Clan Colla SNP Tree

-Over 180 members of the Clan Colla project have done Big Y testing at FTDNA.
+As of August 2022, 368 Clan Colla testers had done Big Y testing at FTDNA.
 This has made it possible for Alex Williamson and FTDNA to construct a tree of SNPs downstream of Z3000.
 For a summary of the latest version of this tree, see: Major Names and Surnames of Clan Colla.
 For the full tree, see Clan Colla Big Y SNP Tree.

 Alexander. (also Sandison and Sanders) are variations of McDonald origins.
 See O'Hart, Irish Pedigrees, published in 1892 (3rd edition), Vol. I, pgs.
 527, 528-536.